 By the end of the course, you‘ll be able to...

-- Reflect on the relationship between youth cultures and politics in the UK.
+- Reflect on the relationship between punk and the socio-economic and political context of the time.

 - Explore the iconography and styles that portray 'punk'.